This document has been updated for compatibility with the UK GDPR and is ready for use from the start of 2021.

-Our Data Protection Policy sets out the rights of data subjects and the obligations of an employer in its capacity as a data controller under the GDPR, setting out a number of organisational and procedural measures to help ensure compliance.
+Our Data Protection Policy sets out the rights of data subjects and the obligations of an employer in its capacity as a data controller under the UK's data protection legislation (including the UK GDPR and Data Protection Act 2018), setting out a number of organisational and procedural measures to help ensure compliance.

-The provisions of this policy are very detailed, reproducing key elements of the GDPR, designed to assist in the GDPR learning process within your business, particularly with regard to HR.
-It is still important to note, however, that training remains essential and that all personnel handling personal data within your business should be fully aware of the GDPR and its principles, as well as the procedures in place within your business.
+The provisions of this policy are very detailed, reproducing key elements of the UK GDPR, designed to assist in the data protection compliance and learning process within your business, particularly with regard to HR.
+It is still important to note, however, that training remains essential and that all personnel handling personal data within your business should be fully aware of the data protection legislation and its principles, as well as the procedures in place within your business.

 This document is also available in the Business document folder.